ByteDance-Seed/JoltQC/benchmarks/molecules/README.md

-If you use the geometries of molecules, please cite the corresponding reference
+Due to the concern of the copyright, we do not redistribute the xyz files of testing molecules from other literatures.
+If you use the geometries of molecules, please download the files from SI and cite the corresponding reference.
 | molecule | reference |
 | -------- | --------- |
 | 020_Vitamin_C.xyz | https://doi.org/10.1063/5.0060146 |